bunto/bunto/site/_docs/pages.md

 ---

-In addition to [writing posts](../posts/), another thing you may want to do with your Jekyll site is create static pages.
-By taking advantage of the way Jekyll copies files and directories, this is easy to do.
+In addition to [writing posts](../posts/), another thing you may want to do with your Bunto site is create static pages.
+By taking advantage of the way Bunto copies files and directories, this is easy to do.

 ## Homepage